kelsayed/mqtt-ocf/ReadMe.md

 1. Go to the root directory of `mqtt-ocf.js`, open a shell terminal, execute `node mqtt-ocf.js` OR if interested in watching closely what is going on then `NODE_DEBUG=ocf_mqtt node mqtt-ocf.js`
    Don't ask me why the `ocf_mqtt` identifier is used, just how it was started in the `debuglog` statements.
 Can be changed effortlessly.

 2. Now `cd js`.
 Each of the following will need its own terminal or tab.

 3. Issue the first MQTT publisher  by issuing`node pub.js`.
 This publishes a topic called `LEDToggle`.
 The mqtt-ocf server creates the OCF resource `/a/mqtt/LEDToggle`

 4. Issue MQTT subscriber  by issuing `node sub.js` .
 This subscribes to the `LEDToggle` topic.
 You should be starting to see the logs of the pushed updates from the publisher.

 5. Issue the second MQTT publisher  by issuing `node pub2.js`.
 This publishes a topic called `TestMQTT`.
 The mqtt-ocf server creates the OCF resource `/a/mqtt/TestMQTT`.

 6. Issue the second MQTT subscriber by issuing `node sub2.js`.
 This subscribes to the `TestOcfTopic` topic.
 No MQTT publisher is publishing to this topic.
 Nothing happens here in the subscriber log.
 However, the `mqtt-ocf` server creates the resource `/a/mqtt/TestOcfTopic`.

 7. Now, time to start some OCF clients.
-Issue an observer client  by issuing `node  client-arg.observe.js /a/mqtt/LEDToggle 100` what this does is observing the `/a/mqtt/LEDToggle` resource for 100 times.
+Issue an observer client  by issuing

+   `node  client-arg.observe.js /a/mqtt/LEDToggle 100`

+   what this does is observing the `/a/mqtt/LEDToggle` resource for 100 times.
 You can run this again with different resources (e.g. the /a/mqtt/TestMQT ).
 You should then get the same updates as any MQTT subscriber to the topic.

 8. Start two OCF Post clients by issuing the commands below.
 Note that the post client generates random strings taking the value from `OCFTestRandomString000` to `OCFTestRandomString999`

    `node  client.periodicput.coaps.js /a/mqtt/LEDToggle 100`

-   The first MQTT subscriber shall now get updates from both the MQTT publisher and OCF Post client. and another
+   The first MQTT subscriber shall now get updates from both the MQTT publisher and OCF Post client.
+Then create another post client

    `node  client.periodicput.coaps.js /a/mqtt/TestOcfTopic 100`

    The second MQTT subscriber shall now get the updates posted by the OCF Post client.

 That's it, Voila :-) **We have now a fully versatile system that interconnects MQTT and OCF Worlds!**